OpenWorksGroup/openbadges-directory/README.md

 ## API Explorer

 For an interactive experience with the api, go to /developers/api-explorer.
 This will load up a swagger powered interface that can directly invoke the api.
-It requires inputting an api key in the top right corner (where there is an input that says "api_key") and hitting "Explore".

 ## API